 Metrology

-Controlling the geometry of the machine during the assembly process will be a very demanding activity that can only be achieved by managing variation at each stage.
-Accurate dimensional control will ensure that the exacting tolerances required for machine operation are achieved, and by the end of the process metrologists will have recorded the exact as-built geometry of the machine—an invaluable source of information for future maintenance, modifications or revision.
+Controlling the geometry of the machine during the assembly process is a very demanding activity that can only be achieved by managing variation at each stage.
+Accurate dimensional control ensures that the exacting tolerances required for machine operation are achieved, and by the end of the machine assembly process metrologists will have recorded the exact as-built geometry of the machine—an invaluable source of information for future maintenance, modifications or revision.

 2000